DiegelD/CarND-Path-Planning-Project/README.md

 ```

 ## 3) Trajectoryplaner
+A trajectory is not just a curve the car can follow, but also a time sequence in which we say how fast the car should go.
+In finding trajectories are many importend things out to watch for.
+The most importend on is "don`t crash".
+But alsow passagers comfort,
+the lateral and lognitinial acceleration and jerck is importend.
+So the chellange here is to make it as smooth and elegant as possible.

 A really helpful resource for doing this project and creating smooth trajectories is
 http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.